 Eye Exam and Consultation

-During an eye exam, Dr. Tom MacMillan and Dr. Jeremy Anderson will ask you questions about any symptoms or issues you are experiencing, medications you are currently taking, any blurry vision, your work environment, and your overall health.
+During an eye exam, we will ask you questions about any symptoms or issues you are experiencing, medications you are currently taking, any blurry vision, your work environment, and your overall health.
 Family history and previous eye or vision conditions will also be discussed during this part of the examination.
-Dr. Dr. Jeremy Anderson will consider this information when determining any treatments or recommendations.
+Our doctors will consider this information when determining any treatments or recommendations.

 Regular vision testing and evaluations ensure that you always have the clearest vision possible.
-Our Spartanburg optometrist provides regular vision acuity test as part of a comprehensive eye exam.
-Dr. Dr. Jeremy Anderson will measure how each eye is seeing by using a wall eye chart and a reading eye chart.
-The results of these tests are portrayed as a fraction, with 20/20 being the standard for normal distance and reading vision.
-Depending on the results of your vision test, Dr. Dr. Jeremy Anderson may prescribe corrective glasses, contacts, or eye exercises.
+Visual acuity is assessed as part of every comprehensive eye exam.
+We measure how each eye is seeing by using a digital eye chart and a reading acuity card.
+The results of these tests are recorded as a fraction, with 20/20 being the standard for normal distance and reading vision.
+Depending on the results of your vision test, our doctors may prescribe corrective glasses, contacts, or eye exercises.

 Eye Function Testing

-In addition to vision testing, an eye exam in our Spartanburg office includes testing eye functionality.
+In addition to vision testing, an eye exam includes testing eye functionality.
 Our optometrist performs several tests to evaluate depth perception, color vision, eye muscle capabilities, peripheral vision, and responsiveness to light.
 Several other simple tests are completed to determine whether the eyes are focusing, moving, and working together properly.
-The test results enable Dr. Dr. Jeremy Anderson to diagnose any underlying conditions that may be impairing the eyes ability to focus or work together.
+The test results enable the doctor to diagnose any underlying conditions that may be impairing the eyes ability to focus or work together.

-As part of a comprehensive eye exam, our Spartanburg optometrist examines the overall health of the eye through a visual examination and tonometry.
-Dr. Dr. Jeremy Anderson evaluates eye health by visually inspecting the eye and eyelids using magnification and a bright light.
+As part of a comprehensive eye exam, the overall health of the eye will be assessed with wide-field retinal imaging and biomicroscope evaluation.
 To examine the internal structures of the eye, we may dilate the pupils.
-Increased eye pressure may be an indicator of glaucoma, so we utilize tonometry to measure eye pressure.
-After completing these short tests, Dr. Dr. Jeremy Anderson reviews the results and discusses an treatments with you.
+Increased eye pressure can be an indicator of glaucoma, so we utilize tonometry to measure eye pressure.
+After completing these short tests, the doctor will review the results and discuss any necessary treatments with you.
 Contact us at (864) 585-7807 today to schedule a comprehensive eye exam.